 - 2.1 Section 6 of the Licensing (Scotland) Act 2005 requires all Licensing Boards to publish a Statement of Licensing Policy every three years.
-The new three year Policy Statement will require to be published by 30 November 2016. - 2.2 The Statement of Licensing Policy should set out the policies which the Licensing Board will generally apply to promote the licensing objectives when making decisions on applications.
-Those licensing objectives are: - preventing crime and disorder; - securing public safety; - preventing public nuisance; - · protecting and improving public health; and - protecting children from harm. - 2.3 In preparing the Statement of Licensing Policy, the Board is required to have regard to the guidance issued by the Scottish Ministers and to consult with the following: - (a) the local Licensing Forum for the Board area; - (b) the following, in so far as they are not represented in the membership of the Forum - - holders of Premises Licences and Personal Licences: - the Chief Constable for the Police area in which the Forum's area is situated: - persons having functions relating to health, education or social work; - young persons and persons resident within the Forum's area (c) the NHS Health Board for the local area - (d) such other persons as the Board thinks appropriate.
+In terms of an amendment to the Act in 2016 the period for the policy of the Statement of Licensing Policy has been tied to the election of councillors for local government areas.
+A new policy must be produced within 18 months of each election, and therefore in this case by 4 November 2018. - 2.2 The Statement of Licensing Policy should set out the policies which the Licensing Board will generally apply to promote the licensing objectives when making decisions on applications.
+Those licensing objectives are: - preventing crime and disorder; - securing public safety; - preventing public nuisance; - · protecting and improving public health; and - protecting children from harm. - 2.3 In preparing the Statement of Licensing Policy, the Board is required to have regard to the guidance issued by the Scottish Ministers and to consult with the following: - (a) the local Licensing Forum for the Board area; - (b) the following, in so far as they are not represented in the membership of the Forum - - holders of Premises Licences and Personal Licences; - the Chief Constable for the Police area in which the Forum's area is situated; - persons having functions relating to health, education or social work; - young persons and persons resident within the Forum's area - (c) the NHS Health Board for the local area - (d) such other persons as the Board thinks appropriate.

 - 2.4 The current make up of the local Licensing Forum does cover all these persons.

 - 2.5 On the last occasion when the Board consulted on their Policy Statement they consulted with the following:

 - Scottish Beer and Pub Association;

-- Alcohol Focus Scotland;
+- Alcohol Focus Scotland:

 - Highland and Islands Fire and Rescue Service;

 - Community Alcohol and Drugs Services Shetland;

-- Shetland Licensed Trade Association:
+- Shetland Licensed Trade Association;

-- Visit Shetland;
+- Visit Shetland:

 - The Licensing Standards Officer;

 - · Community Councils throughout Shetland;

 - Northern Constabulary;

 - Shetland Child Protection Committee;

 - Executive Director of Infrastructure, particularly with reference to planning and environmental health

 - Executive Director of Education and Social Care Services with respect to Children's Services, Community Care, Community Development and Housing.

 - 2.6 Since the last review of the policy the relevant local health board has become a statutory consultee following amendments to the Licensing (Scotland) Act 2005.